Mathieuka/Build_With_Effect/README.md

 ## Objectives

--  Develop a function to compute the engagement ratio from given Coverage and Clicks data.
+-  Develop an apps to compute the engagement ratio from given Coverage and Clicks data.
 -  Implement a classification system to categorize Reels based on their engagement ratio.